makerdao/community/governance/governance-and-risk-meetings/summaries/episode-111.md

 ## Credits

 - David Utrobin produced this summary.
-- Anna Alexa K Produced this summary.
 - Anatta produced this summary.
 - Artem Gordon produced this summary.
 - Gala Guillen produced this summary.
-- Juan Guillen produced this summary.
-- Tim Black produced this summary.
 - Everyone who spoke and presented on the call, listed in the headers.